ctrl-alt-del/devenv/README.md

 java -version
 ```

-if there is error saying php is not found on sh.exe, restart the git bash and run above line again.
+if there is error saying java is not found on sh.exe, restart the git bash and run above line again.
 [BACK TO TOP](#table-of-contents)

 ### Java on Mac
-For Oracle Java, go to the download page [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to choose the JDK version.

-You can also go directly to the download page of Java 7 JDK in [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
+Download the latest Java for Mac from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

-Scroll down the page to the section of "Java SE Development Kit 7uXX" for Java 7; follow the instruction on there to read and accept the license agreement, then click the download link for "Mac OS X x64".
+Follow the instruction on there to read and accept the license agreement, then click the download link for [Mac OS X x64](http://download.oracle.com/otn-pub/java/jdk/7u75-b13/jdk-7u75-macosx-x64.dmg).

 Once the dmg file is downloaded, double click it to start the installation.